Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 The only things I had to add to my RollbackManager are the frame number of the last confirmed frame, the frame number of the frame that needs to be confirmed and a function that advances the state of the confirmed game manager.

-This makes frame confirmation quite simple on the master client side since it can directly confirm a frame when it receives input.
+This makes frame confirmation quite simple on the master client side since it can directly confirm all the frames until the frame number of last remote input received.
 Its only additional responsibility is to send the checksum of its simulation by the confirmed frame to the other client.
 The frame confirmation code is very simple, just simulate a frame with the confirmed_game_manager and update the frame numbers of the confirmed frame and the frame to confirm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 Checksum RollbackManager::ConfirmFrame() noexcept {